akodippili65/TIMSS-2015-RF/Data/README.md

-TIMMSdata.csv  : This is the original data file with 2954 rows and 193 columns
+TIMMSdata.csv  : This is the original data file TIMSS_cleaned.csv : after data wrangling